HyperNylium/mdnx-auto-dl/README.md

 And paste in the following.
 These are defaults.
 Feel free to change what you like. \
 All settings under "mdnx" refer to that services settings. \
-For example, the key-vaule pairs under "bin-path" will modify multi-download-nx's `bin-path.yml` file. \
+For example, the key-vaule pairs under "bin-path" will modify multi-download-nx's `bin-path.yml` file.
-These are planned to later become variables you can put into the `docker-compose.yaml` environment section.
-But thats in the future, not right now :)
 ```json
 {
     "monitor-series-id": [],